What is Pongal Festival?

 Connect with an astrologer via Call/ Chat @ ₹ 1

-The festival of Pongal holds great significance in the hearts of South Indian people.
-Celebrated at the peak of the winter solstice, it signifies the unbreakable bond between nature and humans.
-Below are the key reasons explaining the significance of Pongal festival:
+The festival of Pongal holds great value in the hearts of South Indian people.
+Celebrated at the peak of the winter solstice, below are the key significance of Pongal festival:

-• Renewal of Life: During the four days of the Pongal festival, people replace old items (clothes, household items) with new ones and burn old ones in a bonfire.
-This simple act symbolises renewal of life by letting go of the past and negativity and welcoming positive things in life.
+• Renewal of Life: During Pongal, people replace old items (clothes, household items) with new ones and burn old ones in a bonfire.
+This simple act symbolises renewal of life by letting go of the past and negativity.

 • New Beginnings: The Pongal festival symbolises ‘new beginnings’ as it marks the start of the Thai month (per the Tamil calendar) and the Sun’s northward journey, called ‘uttarayan’.

-• A Time of Prosperity & Wealth: Legend says that at the time of Pongal, the Hindu Gods wake up after a long six-month sleep and bless the devotees on Earth with immense wealth and prosperity.
+• A Time of Prosperity & Wealth: Legend has it that at Pongal, the Hindu Gods wake from a six-month sleep and bless devotees on Earth with immense wealth and prosperity.

 A four-day festival, Pongal have unique rituals and customs that reflect Tamil culture and traditions.
-Every ritual has meaning, from honoring the Surya Deva to burning old items to letting go of negativity.
 Below are the key customs followed during these four days:

 • Bhogi Pongal

 The first day of Pongal known as Bhogi Pongal, marks the beginning of the Pongal festival.
-The first day is dedicated to Lord Indra, who saved their crops from being damaged by the droughts.
-On this day, people decorate their homes with Rangoli, known as Kolams and clean their homes.
+The first day is dedicated to Lord Indra, who saved their crops from drought damage.
+On this day, people clean and decorate their homes with Rangoli, known as Kolams.

 • Surya Pongal